wahabs/ActiveRecordLite/README.md

 `Cat#has_one_through(:home, :human, :house)`.

 ### SQL Object
-Defines an the results of a SQL query as an abstracted Ruby object.
+Defines the results of a SQL query as an abstracted Ruby object.
 Extends Searchable and Associatable.